The first step to having your vision corrected by refractive surgery, such as LASIK (which is the most common form of elective corrective eye surgery)

-Learn more about cataract surgery or refractive lens exchange: video
+Learn more about cataract surgery or refractive lens exchange by watching this video.

-We welcome your laser eye surgery questions and any other eye health-related matters and through the channels, you are most comfortable with.
+We welcome your laser eye surgery questions and any other eye health matters through the channels you are most comfortable with.

 Discover if refractive eye surgery can improve your vision today by booking your appointment online or calling us at 905-828-2282